BWFischer/terminal-resume/README.md

 - Browser APIs: Utilizing browser functionalities like copying to the clipboard, reloading the page, and accessing browser bookmarks.

 ## Future Enhancements
-1. Implementing the functionality of the Function Keys (F1 - F10) on tablets and phones.
-2. Enhancing accessibility features to ensure compatibility with assistive technologies.
+1. Enhancing accessibility features to ensure compatibility with assistive technologies.
-3. Adding more interactive elements or sections to enrich the user experience.
+2. Adding more interactive elements or sections to enrich the user experience.
-4. Optimizing code structure and performance for better maintainability and scalability.
+3. Optimizing code structure and performance for better maintainability and scalability.

 ## Contributing
 Contributions to this project are welcome!
 Whether it's fixing bugs, adding features, or suggesting improvements, feel free to submit pull requests or raise issues on the GitHub repository.